LowKey88/SAJElekeeper/README.md

 2. Make sure your SAJ Developer API credentials are correct
 3. Verify that your device serial numbers and plant IDs are correct
 4. Restart Home Assistant after making changes to the integration

+## Reporting Issues

+If you're experiencing problems, please create an issue on GitHub with the following information:
+1. A detailed description of the problem
+2. Your Home Assistant version
+3. The error message from your logs
+4. Screenshots if applicable

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License